monika163/Food-Delivery-App/README.md

 #### Add Items to the Cart

-Now we can add the product in our card.
+Now we can add the product in our cart.
 Here we have the + icon , click on it, this product will be added to the cart. if we click on plus , it will increase the quantity. and if we click on minus icon , it will decrease the quantity.